-All students engaging in research activities are required to complete safety training as instructed by their faculty mentor prior to initiating any laboratory work.
+All students engaging in research activities are required to complete Environmental Health & Safety trainings as instructed by their faculty mentor prior to initiating any laboratory work.
 Additionally, undergraduate researchers must fill out and submit the appropriate form notifying the Chemistry Department that they are conducting research (see Section XV).